sigstore/gh-action-sigstore-python/README.md

 ### `verify`

-**Default**: `true`
+**Default**: `false`

 The `verify` setting controls whether or not the generated signatures and certificates are verified with the `sigstore verify` subcommand after all files have been signed.

-This is not strictly necessary but can act as a smoke test to ensure that all signing artifacts were generated properly and the signature was properly submitted to Rekor.
+This is **not strictly necessary** but can act as a smoke test to ensure that all signing artifacts were generated properly and the signature was properly submitted to Rekor.

+If `verify` is enabled, then you **must** also pass the `verify-cert-identity` and `verify-oidc-issuer` settings.
+Failing to pass these will produce an error.

 Example: